 Participants

 The course is suitable for students of all levels of competence in the Estonian language, from complete beginners with no practical experience to conversationally capable speakers.
-The three week intensive course contains 60 hours teaching language.
-A total of 3 ECTS (European Credit Transfer and Accumulation System) credits will be awarded for the combined linguistic and cultural elements of the program.
-In order to get the summer school certificate, students have to participate in at least 75% of the classes and pass an exam at the end of the course.
+The three week intensive course contains 60 academic hours of teaching language.

 Course fee